simbo1905/ZkToDo2/readme.txt

 Remember

-	set "hibernate.hbm2ddl.auto=validate" file src/main/webapp/WEB-INF/classes/zktodo2.properties
+	setting "hibernate.hbm2ddl.auto=xxxx" in file src/main/webapp/WEB-INF/classes/zktodo2.properties
-	if it seems that it drops the data whenever you restart.
+	seems to give some issues. 'validate' does not seem to work on heroku and 'update' seems to drop data locally. flipping between the two seems to get things working.